What is thermal mass?

 How is thermal mass measured?

-Describing a material or construction as having high, medium or low thermal mass gives a useful indication of its ability to store heat, as does its k-values.
+Describing a material or construction as having high, medium or low thermal mass gives a useful indication of its ability to store heat, as does its k-value.
 But, in order to get a better idea of how effective it is likely to be in practice, there are a couple of other important factors that need to be considered.
-These are firstly the length of time available to get heat in and out of the material, which is typically assumed to be 24 hours, and secondly, the rate of heat flow at its surface i.e. through carpet, plasterboard, tiles etc. These factors are accounted for in admittance values, which provide a simple means of assessing the approximate in-use thermal mass performance of walls and floors, making it a more sophisticated metric than k-values etc. For more information on admittance values see: Thermal Mass Explained.
+These are firstly the length of time available to get heat in and out of the material, which is typically assumed to be 24 hours, and secondly, the rate of heat flow to and from the material.
+These factors are accounted for in admittance values, which provide a more detailed means of assessing the approximate in-use thermal mass performance of walls and floors, making it a more sophisticated metric than the k-value.
+For more information on admittance values see: Thermal Mass Explained.

 Does thermal mass have any disadvantages?

-In winter, older heavyweight buildings with comparatively low levels of insulation and poor airtightness will require a longer pre-heat period to warm up the fabric, resulting in more fuel being used than in a similar lightweight building.
+In winter, older heavyweight buildings with comparatively low levels of insulation and poor airtightness will require a longer pre-heat period to warm up the fabric, resulting in more energy being used than in a similar lightweight building.
 However, for newer buildings the greatly improved standard of fabric performance means this is no longer the problem it once was, as the fabric retains most more of its warmth during periods when the heating is off.
 In practice, the ability of thermal mass to enhance summertime performance in many building types is of much greater significance.
-Nevertheless, in some types of intermittently occupied buildings, for example a weekend holiday cottage, thermally lightweight construction may still be the best option where heating is concerned, as it will enable a more rapid warm up period.